tamberg/fhnw-idb/introduction/Python/README.md

 Checkout these [demos and code examples](https://github.com/Seeed-Studio/grove.py/blob/master/doc/README.md#gui-graphical-user-interface) from Seed-Studio.

-## Install and Deploy your own Program
+## Run your first program

-Follow these [instructions](blink_grove/README.md) to install a Blink program permanently on your microcontroller.
+Follow these steps to [run your first program](blink_grove/README.md) and install it permanently on your microcontroller.